OneKeyHQ/firmware/docs/tests/click-tests.md

 ## Running the full test suite

-_Note: You need Poetry, as mentioned in the core's [documentation](https://docs.trezor.io/trezor-firmware/core/) section._
+_Note: You need Poetry, as mentioned in the core's [documentation](https://github.com/OneKeyHQ/firmware/tree/master/docs/core/) section._

-In the `trezor-firmware` checkout, in the root of the monorepo, install the environment:
+In the `onekey-firmware` checkout, in the root of the monorepo, install the environment:

 ```sh
 poetry install